deanwampler/Contract4J5/contract4j5/README.txt

 (See ../Contract4J5WithSpring/README.txt for more information on this example.)

-A preliminary example of using Contract4J with Load-Time Weaving (LTW) is included.
-Unfortunately, it is not complete because of an AspectJ bug,
+An example of using Contract4J with Load-Time Weaving (LTW) is included.
-#158179, that prevents Contract4J from being used with load-time weaving.
+WARNING: it requires AspectJ 1.5.2a to work, due to a bug in 1.5.2 that prevents Contract4J from being used with load-time weaving.
-(The bug involves weaving of annotations that are themselves annotated with "@Inherited".)
-Once a patched version of AspectJ is available that fixes this bug, I will do a "0.6.1" release with the completed LTW support example.

 To run the tests using load-time weaving (discussed below), first build all, then build the following arget: